 - For every degree a thermostat is raised during the summer, a homeowner will save two to three percent on his or her electricity bill, so if you’re leaving for an extended period of time, turn your thermostats up before you leave.

 - A programmable thermostat can save residents about $180 annually.
 Not to mention, it can be set to change the temperature on the day the home owner arrives back home, so the family will come home to a comfortable household.

 - Close the curtains and blinds to keep cooler air inside.
 This also helps keep anyone from looking in and seeing that nobody’s home.

-Call One Hour Air Conditioning & Heating today to schedule any repairs or a routine maintenance check to ensure your HVAC system can tackle all of summer’s challenges, leaving you peace of mind to enjoy the season.
+Call One Hour Air Conditioning & Heating North NJ today to schedule any repairs or a routine maintenance check to ensure your HVAC system can tackle all of summer’s challenges, leaving you peace of mind to enjoy the season.